Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 SNOWFLAKE_CORTEX_SEARCH_SERVICE=
 ```

-First, we'll create a new conda environment and install the packages required:
+Next create a new conda environment and install the packages required with the following commands in your terminal:

 ```bash
 conda create -n getting_started_llmops python=3.12